This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 It’s also normal for breathing to appear more of an effort for a puppy, as their delicate ribs and muscles are not yet fully developed.
 However, if you’re worried about your puppy, or notice any signs of distress, then you should contact a vet.

-What Could Cause a Puppy To Breathe Fast While Sleeping?
+What Could Cause a Puppy To Breathe Fast During Sleep?

 Any of the issues mentioned earlier in this article could cause a puppy to breathe faster while sleeping.

 In this situation, the respiratory rate should settle back into a healthy rhythm after around 10 minutes.
-If the fast breathing continues, then it could be a sign of heat stroke or another illness, and you should contact a vet immediately.
+If the fast breathing continues, then it could be a sign of heat stroke or another illness, and you should contact a veterinary practice immediately.

 Stress is another reason for a puppy breathing fast.
 Being adopted into a new home and separated from their mother is very stressful, which causes cortisol levels (a stress hormone) to be increased.
 This can lead to higher breathing rates when the puppy first falls asleep, although the breathing rate should return to a healthy level during sleep.